IamOmaR22/Restaurant_Site_with_Python_and_Django/README.md

 **Copyright ©** 2020-3020 Md.
 Omar Faruk

-## Go Through This Site Then You Will Know About This Site Properly.
+## Go Through This Site Then You Will Know About This Site Properly 🌟✰⭐✪🔯✨